mccoymd/snp2sim/README.md

 # SNP2SIM
 Molecular Simulation of Protein Structure Variants
-Questions: Matthew McCoy - mdm299 <at> georgetown.edu
+Questions: Matthew McCoy - mdm299 "at" georgetown.edu

 ## Installation Instructions
 The SNP2SIM workflow is a Python script which controls the